downlinko/downlinko.github.io/_posts/development/gradle/2018-08-23-download-install-gradle-4-1-windows.md

 ---
-title: "Download and Install Gradle 4.1 on Windows"
+title: "How to Download and Install Gradle 4.1 on Windows"
 permalink: /download-install-gradle-4-1-windows.html
 excerpt: "A detailed step-by-step tutorial on how to download and install Gradle 4.1 on Windows 10."
 date: 2018-08-23